hazy fire with Ready Burbank logo and Burbank Fire Department seal

 • Then move to the freezer, keeping the door closed as much as possible.
 In a well-insulated freezer, food may last up to two days with ice crystals intact.

-• Finally, use non-perishables and your dedicated emergency food supplies.
+• Finally, use non-perishables and your emergency food supplies.

 • Check your freezer door seal to ensure it stays airtight.